-When folded, the keyboard is a bit bigger than an iPhone 6, and it weighs about the same as the phone too.
+When folded, the keyboard is a bit bigger than an iPhone, and it weighs about the same as the phone too.
 It folds out to about 90% of the size of a laptop keyboard.
-The keys have a ‘proper keyboard’ feel, though the space bar is a bit small.
+The keys have a ‘proper keyboard’ feel, though the space bar is quite small.

 Here’s how it looks when deployed:

-I got my keyboard from Maplin here.
-There are other similar bluetooth keyboards available on Amazon and eBay.
-The advantage of the one I got was it had a UK keyboard layout – remember to check the keyboard layout suits you if you buy one from the internet.
+Similar bluetooth keyboards are available on Amazon and eBay.
+The keyboard I got was it had a UK keyboard layout – remember to check that whichever keyboard you think of buying has a layout that suits you.

 Strengths and Weaknesses

-The main advantage of an iPhone + keyboard combination is that it’s suitable for proper, ‘sit-down and get on with it’ writing.
+The major advantage of an iPhone + keyboard combination is that it’s suitable for proper ‘sit down and get on with it’ writing.
 You can write thousands of words with this setup.

 The combination is also about a quarter of the size and half the weight of a Macbook.
 An iPhone 6, bluetooth keyboard and stand weighs 1lb/450g.
 A 12″ Macbook weighs 2lb/900g and a Macbook Air is slightly heavier.

-Taking into account that most people would be carrying the iPhone anyway, an iPhone + keyboard combination is a lot more portable than even the smallest, lightest Macbook, let alone bigger laptops.
+Considering that most people carry a phone anyway, an iPhone + keyboard combination is a lot more portable than even the smallest, lightest MacBook, let alone bigger laptops.

 The disadvantage is it requires forethought and setup.
-Though this combination is smaller and lighter than a Macbook, the keyboard isn’t really small enough to carry around in a pocket just in case, unless you have very big pockets.
+Though this combination is smaller and lighter than a MacBook, the keyboard isn’t really small enough to carry around in a pocket just in case, unless you have huge pockets.
 You also need to sit down at a table of some sort to write.